DRKWang/Efficient-geometric-data-structures/README.md

 ## How to access to those work?
 You may access them via SageMath software.
 You can check the tutorial of SageMath from this [page](https://doc.sagemath.org/html/en/tutorial/).

+# Installation & Usage

+The following code has been tested on MAC OS.
+It might be successful on other platforms, but without guarantee.

+## Installation of cgal_swig_bindings, cgal and swig package

+To get access to cgal in Sage, we do as follows.

+1. Install Sage.

+Since the `cgal_swig_bindings` package currently is waiting for review, it can only be accessed via develop version, instead of a release version, we have to install it from source.
+To install it, see [this page](https://doc.sagemath.org/html/en/installation/source.html#step-by-step-installation-procedure).

+2. Install CGAL

+Run `$brew install cgal` in terminal.
+8.

+## Installation and usage of libspatialindex and rtree package

+## Usage of RealSet Class

+## Usage of RationalPolyhedralFan Class

 # Other useful references